8-Ball Pool Rules and Terms | Blatt Billiards

 If no balls are pocketed on the break, and at least four balls bounce off the rail, then it is the opponent’s turn.
 Players keep alternating until a ball is sunk.
 Otherwise, the balls are re-racked, and play starts over.

-What is the duration of a turn?
+What Is the Duration of a Turn?

 It is not against the rules if you accidentally pocket an opponent’s balls, whether you sink one of your balls or not.
 The pocketed ball remains pocketed.
 It is only considered a foul when you scratch and pocket one of their balls.
 Then both their object ball and cue ball are spotted back on the table.